mlp6/Medical-Software-Design/Lectures/cloud_deployment/main.md

 # Deployment of Flask Servers, Docker introduction

 ## Lecture outline
+* Review terminology
+   * API
+   * RESTful APIs
+   * 127.0.0.1
+   * /hello?
+   * GET vs POST
+   * Client vs server?
+   * Where are RESTful APIs used?
 * Review Flask servers
-* Review RESTful APIs
+* Was everyone able to complete the Flask mini-project from last class?
+* OIT Virtual Machine Configuration
 * Deploying flask servers in production using `gunicorn`
-* OIT Virtual Machine Configuration
+* Databases introduction [time permitting]
 * Docker introduction [time permitting]

 ## Deploying Flask Servers in Production
-When we run `flask` applications using the `FLASK_APP=server.py flask run` command, we are using Flask's development server to serve requests for our application.
+When we run `flask` applications using the `FLASK_APP=server.py flask run` (or `python server.py`) command, we are using Flask's development server to serve requests for our application.
 The flask development server is useful for debugging and for development but lacks efficiencies and the ability to have process-level load balancing (more on this later) that we might want in production when serving our app to the world.

 ### gunicorn deployment